lino-framework/book/docs/specs/noi/working.rst

 ==================== ============ ========== ============ ================== ========== ======= ======
 <BLANKLINE>

-Note that there are sessions without a duration.
-That's because
+Note that sessions on #1 have actually no duration because they are active.
+But in the report they are shown with one minute.
+That's a bug (TODO: fix it).
+But it's not an urgent bug because that's not any normal situation (you are not going to write reports for a date range when there are still active session).

->>> rt.show(working.TicketsByReport, obj)
+>>> rt.login("robin").show(working.TicketsByReport, obj)
 ... #doctest: -REPORT_UDIFF
 ==== =============================================== =============== ======== ========= ========== ======= ======
  ID   Ticket                                          End user        Site     State     Regular    Extra   Free